 Have you had it up to here with bubble tests?
 We hear you!
 To make learning really stick, kids need art, music, drama and hands-on activities.
-That’s why we’ve gathered ideas for every grade level for incorporating more creativity into your day.
+That’s why we’ve gathered ideas for incorporating more creativity into your day for every grade level.
 Read on and then tell us how YOU make time for creativity.

 1. During storytime, give students small notepads where they can sketch their responses to what you are reading.